grierforensics/Great-DANE-Engine/README.md

     - `email`: email address to resolve
     - `format`: requested format of retrieved certificate
     - `id`: index of certificate requested
-    - returns certificate in requested format or 404 if not found
+    - returns response containing certificate in requested format or 404 if not found

 3. `POST {email}/dnsZoneLineForCert`